CitizenScientist/CitizenHealthScientist/README.md

 ## Welcome to the Citizen Scientist Page

 This page will report emerging science knowledge that may be of use to the ordinary citizen.
-A second goal is to harness the power of each citizen to develop a database that can be of use to anyone.
+A second goal is to harness the knowledge of each citizen to create holistic knowledge that can be of use to anyone.

-[editor on GitHub](https://github.com/CitizenScientist/CitizenScientist/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown